Jaroslav98/Platform-game/README.md

 # Platform-game
- Platform game 2D, coded in C# and made in Unity
+ Platform game 2D, coded in C# (scriptes) and made in Unity